 Be careful, though, to make the IRA contribution by the deadline, and know your limits.
 For 2019 and 2020, you can deduct a maximum of $6,000 ($7,000 if you are 50 or older) in IRA contributions from your taxable income. [source: IRS].
 Consult a tax professional to ensure your IRA contributions are made on time and in the right dollar amount.

 When interest rates are low, many homeowners look at refinancing their homes.
 Those who refinance at a lower interest rate benefit from lower mortgage payments as well as a lower amount paid over the life of the mortgage.
 But did you know refinancing could also bump up your tax return?

 Tax planning is one of the best ways to take advantage of all these deductions and get the maximum tax refund possible.
 Tax planning often starts at the very beginning of the year and takes into account how much money you'll earn and how different expenses (or extra income) affect the total tax amount that you'll owe.
-Planning also helps you evaluate different ways of using your money to buy needed, deductible items or make other tax-reducing investments.
+Planning also helps you evaluate different ways of using your money to buy needed, yet tax-deductible items or make other tax-reducing investments.